getgauge/documentation/user/README.md

 Some of its key features include:

 * A rich markup based on [markdown](https://en.wikipedia.org/wiki/Markdown)
-* Support for writing test code in multiple programming languages.
-Currently [supported languages]((test_code/README.md).
+* Support for writing test code in any programming language.
+See [Test Code](test_code/README.md) for currently supported languages.
 * A modular architecture with [plugin](plugins/README.md) support.
 * Consistency across language implementations.